-The Media Collective can support metadata standards you currently have and is flexible and configurable enough for any combination of standard and custom metadata schemas you may need.
+The Widen Collective can support metadata standards you currently have and is flexible and configurable enough for any combination of standard and custom metadata schemas you may need.
 Metadata mapping can be developed in your site to retain any naming convention you’ve already adopted or maintained long-term.
 Filename conventions are not necessary, but may prove beneficial for asset recognition, version control, duplicate reduction and data cleansing.

 Does Widen have experience migrating digital assets / metadata from other DAM systems?

 Yes, we’ve successfully migrated assets from a number of other systems, including: Canto Cumulus, Extensis Portfolio, MediaBin, MediaBeacon, Getty, MajorTom, Celum, OpenText, North Plains Telescope and SharePoint, as well as file sharing tools like Box, Dropbox, YouSendIt, Flickr, Picasa and more.
 Widen has many options for data migration and ingestion, including automation and Consulting and Professional Services.